kaleighdouglas/AnonymizePeopleGAN/README.md

 ## Project Folder Structure

-There are the following folders in the structure:

 1) [`A-GAN`](./A-GAN): Folder with code for generating images (adapted from pix2pix code)
 1) [`data_preprocessing`](./data_preprocessing): Folder with code for pre-processing the CityScapes dataset into the required format